 For me it was a dream come true and in reality it exceeded my expectations.
 Most people visit the backwaters from Allepey, but I could not get enough and there are also other places to explore the intricate maze of waterways across Kerala’s coastline, each with its own charm.
-In this post I share some of the best backwater desinations in Kerala.

-The best backwater destinations in Kerala
+The best Kerala backwater destinations

 1.Monruthuruttu: Vijeesh’s homestay in Munroe island